sepukus/hugo-cms-test/site/content/_index.md

       pool their knowledge and resources and work with each other in a collaborative, non-competitive way, more sustainable outcomes can be achieved for our people, and for the wider community.
+  - stat_number_1: 3
+    stat_number_2: 12.8
+    stat_number_3: 70
+    stat_info_1: working Australians either have mental ill-health or are carers of someone with mental ill-health
+    stat_info_2: Untreated mental health conditions cost Australian employers approximately $12.8 billion yearly through absenteeism, reduced productivity and compensation claims
+    stat_info_3: of employees do not seek help, and less than 3% use an Employee Assistance Program
+    stat_type_1: m
+    stat_type_2: b
+    stat_type_3: "%"
+    type: statistics
+  - card_image_3: img/drivelastingchange.png
+    card_description_2: To openly share our knowledge and resources to educate, equip and support our fellow business leaders to take action on mental health in their own workplaces.
+    card_description_3: To advocate for systemic change within our businesses, our supply chains and the community more broadly, and help shape public policy over the long term.
+    intro_title: Our strategic pillars
+    intro_description: Informed by our collective data, research and experience, and with the guidance of mental health advisors, we work together to provide safe settings, share credible practice, and drive lasting change.
+    type: pillar-content-cards
+    card_title_1: Provide safe settings
+    card_title_2: Equip our leaders
+    card_title_3: Drive lasting change
+    card_image_1: img/safesettings.png
+    card_image_2: img/equipourleaders.png
+    card_description_1: To create an environment where everyone in the workplace feels safe to talk about their mental health, beginning with leaders sharing their own stories.
 ---